-Interface or Protocol Description For more information, see the Dell EMC OpenManage Enterprise-Modular for PowerEdge MX7000 Chassis User's Guide available at https://www.dell.com/openmanagemanuals.
-CMC Web Interface (i) NOTE: This interface is not available in MX platforms.
-In addition to monitoring and managing the chassis, use the CMC web interface to: View the status of a managed system Update iDRAC firmware Configure iDRAC network settings Log in to iDRAC web interface Start, stop, or reset the managed system Update BIOS, PERC, and supported network adapters Server LCD Panel/ Chassis LCD Panel Use the LCD on the server front panel to: View alerts, iDRAC IP or MAC address, user programmable strings.
+Interface or Protocol Description In addition to monitoring and managing the chassis, use the CMC web interface to: View the status of a managed system Update iDRAC firmware Configure iDRAC network settings Log in to iDRAC web interface Start, stop, or reset the managed system Update BIOS, PERC, and supported network adapters Server LCD Panel/ Chassis LCD Panel Use the LCD on the server front panel to: View alerts, iDRAC IP or MAC address, user programmable strings.
 Set DHCP Configure iDRAC static IP settings.
 For blade servers, the LCD is on the chassis front panel and is shared between all the blades.
-To reset iDRAC without rebooting the server, press and hold the System Identification button for 16 seconds. (i) NOTE: LCD panel is only available with rack or tower systems that support front bezel.
+To reset iDRAC without rebooting the server, press and hold the System Identification button of for 16 seconds. (i) NOTE: LCD panel is only available with rack or tower systems that support front bezel.
 For blade servers, the LCD is on the chassis front panel and is shared between all the blades.
 RACADM Use this command-line utility to perform iDRAC and server management.
 You can use RACADM locally and remotely.
 Local RACADM command-line interface runs on the managed systems that have Server Administrator installed.
 Local RACADM communicates with iDRAC through its in-band IPMI host interface.
 Since it is installed on the local managed system, users are required to log in to the operating system to run this utility.
-A user must have a full administrator privilege or be a root operating system to run this utility.
-A user must have a run administrator privilege of be a root user to use this utility.
+A user must have a full administrator privilege or be a root user to use this utility.
 Remote RACADM is a client utility that runs on a management station.
 It uses the out-of-band network interface to run RACADM commands on the managed system and uses the HTTPs channel.
 The -r option runs the RACADM command over a network.
 Firmware RACADM is accessible by logging in to iDRAC using SSH.
 You can run the firmware RACADM commands without specifying the iDRAC IP, user name, or password.
 You do not have to specify the iDRAC IP, user name, or password to run the firmware RACADM commands.
 After you enter the RACADM prompt, you can directly run the commands without the racadm prefix. iDRAC RESTful API and Redfish The Redfish Scalable Platforms Management API is a standard defined by the Distributed Management Task Force (DMTF).
 Redfish is a next-generation systems management interface standard, which enables scalable, secure, and open server management.
 It is a new interface that uses RESTful interface semantics to access data that is defined in model format to perform out- of-band systems management.
 It is suitable for a wide range of servers ranging from stand-alone servers to rack mount and bladed environments and for large scale cloud environments.
 Redfish provides the following benefits over existing server management methods: Increased simplicity and usability High data security Programmable interface that can be easily scripted Follows widely-used standards For iDRAC Redfish API guide, go to www.api-marketplace.com WSMan The LC-Remote Service is based on the WSMan protocol to do one-to-many systems management tasks.
-You must use WSMan client such as WinRM client (Windows) or the OpenWSMan client
+You must use WSMan client such as WinRM client (Windows) or the OpenWSMan client (Linux) to use the LC-Remote Services functionality.
+You can also use Power Shell or Python to script to the WSMan interface.
+Web Services for Management (WSMan) is a Simple Object Access Protocol (SOAP)-based protocol used for systems management. iDRAC uses WSMan to convey Distributed Management Task Force (DMTF) Common Information Model (CIM)-based management information.
+The CIM